Webster's Third New International Dictionary: Permissiveness

 In the early 1960s, Webster's Third came under attack for its "permissiveness" and its failure to tell people what proper English was.
 It was an early conflict in the culture wars, as conservatives detected yet another symbol of the permissiveness of society as a whole, and the decline of authority represented by the Second Edition.
 As historian Herbert Morton explained, "Webster's Second was more than respected.
 It was accepted as the ultimate authority on meaning and usage and its preeminence was virtually unchallenged in the United States.
 It did not provoke controversies, it settled them."
-Critics charged that Webster's Third was reluctant to defend standard English, for example entirely eliminating the labels "colloquial", "correct", "incorrect", "proper", "improper", "erroneous", "humorous", "jocular", "poetic", and "contemptuous", among others.
+Critics charged that Webster's Third was reluctant to defend standard English, for example eliminating the labels "colloquial", "correct", "incorrect", "proper", "improper", "erroneous", "humorous", "jocular", "poetic", and "contemptuous", among others.

 Gove's stance was an exemplar of descriptivist linguistics: describing language as it is or has been used.
 As David M. Glixon put it in the Saturday Review: "Having descended from God's throne of supreme authority, the Merriam folks are now seated around the city desk, recording like mad."
 Jacques Barzun said this stance made Webster's Third "the longest political pamphlet ever put together by a party", done with "a dogma that far transcends the limits of lexicography".

 In 1962, two professors of English James Sledd (Northwestern) and Wilma R. Ebbitt (University of Chicago), published a "casebook" that compiles more than sixty lay and expert contributions to this controversy.
 In it, Sledd was drawn into debate with Dwight Macdonald, one of the most prominent critics of the dictionary, who in the pages of The New Yorker (March 10, 1962) had accused its makers of having "untuned the string, made a sop of the solid structure of English"; Macdonald held that the dictionary was an important indicator of "the changes in our cultural climate".